Apply Now Apply Now Apply Now

 The data science life cycle is a systematic approach to managing data science projects.
 It encompasses a series of stages that guide data scientists from the initial problem definition to the final deployment and monitoring of solutions.
 It includes the typical stages involved in the data science life cycle.
 Let’s explore them:

 Before we move into the next section, ensure you have a good grip on data science essentials like Python, MongoDB, Pandas, NumPy, Tableau & PowerBI Data Methods.
-If you are looking for a detailed course on Data Science, you can join GUVI’s Data Science Course with Placement Assistance.
+If you are looking for a detailed course on Data Science, you can join HCL GUVI’s Data Science Course with Placement Assistance.
 You’ll also learn about the trending tools and technologies and work on some real-time projects.
-Additionally, if you want to explore Python through a self-paced course, try GUVI’s Python course.
+Additionally, if you want to explore Python through a self-paced course, try HCL GUVI’s Python course.

 Steps in the Data Science Life Cycle